FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/3b-SPARK_MAX_PID.md

 }
 ```

 And with that we're done with the SPARK MAX PID in our subsystem!
-Creating the PID command is the exact same as in the previous section where we discussed the WPILib `PIDController`, so check that out to finish up the command.
+Now we just have to add the command that will actually trigger the `setPosition()` function and tell our subsystem to enter the `PID` state.